python/cpython/Doc/library/threading.rst

 An event object manages an internal flag that can be set to true with the :meth:`~Event.set` method and reset to false with the :meth:`~Event.clear` method.
-The :meth:`~Event.wait` method blocks until the flag is true.
+The :meth:`~Event.wait` method blocks until the flag is a truthy value.

 .. class:: Event()

    Class implementing event objects.
 An event manages a flag that can be set to true with the :meth:`~Event.set` method and reset to false with the :meth:`clear` method.
-The :meth:`wait` method blocks until the flag is true.
+The :meth:`wait` method blocks until the flag is a truthy value.
    The flag is initially false.

    .. versionchanged:: 3.3